cacttus/Loft/notes.md

 * Prototype Complete

 TODO list
+* Implement Prop Animation Timer in Gui2D to animate props on a timer, versus, all at once
 * Inheriting from parents is very annoying - remove parent inheritance

 * XML for the UI - relies on Unified Diff